gcobcqwe/Android_caculator/README.md

 # Android_caculator

 This is caculator pototype. <br>
-It's only have plus , minus , times , divide , reset and ce functions.
+It's only have plus , minus , times , divide , reset and ce functions.<br>
-Only two number caculate,such as 12+15 .
+Only two number caculate,such as 12+15 .<br>
+functions:<br>
 <ol>
 <li>plus</li>
 <li>minus</li>